-Water provision is an ongoing problem in Cyprus, with lack of rainfall in recent years meaning that reservoirs are often only about 25% full by the end of the winter rains.
-Until 2001 water was restricted, with mains water only being switched on two or three times per week.
-People learned to keep mains water in bottles for drinking, and to limit their washing machines and garden watering to days when the water was on.
+Water provision is an ongoing problem in Cyprus.
+Lack of rainfall in recent years means that reservoirs are often only about 25% full by the end of the winter rains.
+Until 2001 water was restricted.
+The authorities only switched on the mains water two or three times per week.
+People learned to keep water in bottles for drinking.
+We limited washing machines and garden watering to days when the water was on.

-The building of a de-salination plant after a series of particularly dry winters led to water being on almost constantly, and inevitably people started taking water for granted.
-Despite hose-pipe bans and on-the-spot fines for using hoses, many Cypriots wash their patios and even the pavement in front of their homes two or three times per week, with water pouring out of hoses.
+However, a de-salination plant was eventually built after a series of particularly dry winters.
+Since then, mains water has been on almost constantly.
+Inevitably this has led to people taking water for granted.
+There are officially hose-pipe bans and on-the-spot fines for using hoses.
+However many Cypriots wash their patios and even the pavement in front of their homes two or three times per week.
+Some leave water pouring out of hoses.

 After two more dry winters, water restrictions were introduced again at the end of March 2008, with mains water on for about 12 hours in every 48.
 This eased in January 2010 after one of the wettest winters on record, but water is still considred a valuable commodity in Cyprus.

-Mains drainage is slowly being introduced, in line with European regulations, but at present many houses have septic tanks rather than being connected to the mains for waste water.
-Nevertheless, in addition to the quarterly water bills, we have an annual sewarage/drainage bill of about €60 per person.
+The water boards are slowly introducing mains drainage, in line with European regulations.
+At present many houses have septic tanks rather than being connected to the mains for waste water.
+However in our neighbourhood, the mains system is almost complete, after about five years.
+We should soon be connected.
+In addition to the quarterly water bills, we have an annual sewarage/drainage bill of about €60 per person.